nmfretz/down-the-rabbit-hodl/markdown/bitcoin-protocol.md

 ## Taking a Non-Technical Break

-Before delving further into the technical details of Bitcoin, I highly recommend watching the following three talks by Andreas Antonopoulos that provide non-technical context around why Bitcoin matters (obviously subjective).
+Before delving further into the technical details of Bitcoin, I highly recommend watching the following talks by Andreas Antonopoulos that provide non-technical context around why Bitcoin matters (obviously subjective).
 In my opinion, no one is a better communicator of this concept than Andreas Antonopoulos.
 The timestamps shown next to the video titles below are the length of the talks excluding the question and answer periods.

 <div class="youtube-container-small">